mjocean/PyProcGameHD-SkeletonGame/README.markdown

 This release replaces the previous HD VGA fork of PyProcGame and it's functionality is a superset of that version.
 This release has been re-written (and aggressively optimized) to leverage SDL2+PySDL2 graphics hardware acceleration features.
 Many things are now possible with nominal overhead, including 'dot-filter', alpha transparency, per-pixel alpha, just to name a few.
 The prior PyGame-based version remains for those who might need it for some reason or another.

 Note: This version does not support the PyGame or Pyglet based desktop as the original PyProcGame does.
-There are several ways to use this version for some games and have it live side-by-side with traditional, DMD-based games.
-The easiest is to just include the procgame folder as a subfolder of your game.
+There are several ways to use PyProcGameHD for some games and have it live side-by-side with other PyProcGame (traditional DMD)-based games.
+The easiest is to just include PyProcGameHD's procgame folder as a subfolder named procgame in your game.

+A Display Architecture Tutorial for both PyProcGameHD specifics and PyProcGame, in general, is provided [here](http://mjocean.github.io/PyProcGameHD-SkeletonGame/DMD_Tutorial.html).

 ## SkeletonGame